mmccrechowicz/mmccrechowicz.github.io/content/posts/UK_REF_2014.md

 The [Research Excellence Framework](https://en.wikipedia.org/wiki/Research_Excellence_Framework) is a periodic evaluation of the quality of research produced by universities in the United Kingdom.
 It was first applied in 2014, with reference to research completed in the period 2008-2013.

-The REF assesses submitted research and awards it a classification based on its quality.
-One of five quality ratings is possible:

- - **Four star**: Quality that is world-leading in originality, significance and rigour.
- - **Three star**: Quality that is internationally excellent in originality, significance and rigour but which falls short of the highest standards of excellence.
- - **Two star**: Quality that is recognised internationally in originality, significance and rigour.
- - **One star**: Quality that is recognised nationally in originality, significance and rigour.
- - **Unclassified Quality**: that falls below the standard of nationally recognised work.
-Or work which does not meet the published definition of research for the purposes of this assessment.

-This analysis uses data from the 2014 REF to understand the UK's higher education landscape and identify the top-performing universities, including:
+This analysis takes data from the 2014 REF and uses SQLite, pandas and matplotlib in Jupyter Notebooks to understand the UK's higher education landscape and identify the top-performing universities, including:

  - Which institutions teach the broadest range of subjects, and which specialise in particular areas of learning?
  - Which subjects are the most widely taught at UK universities?